actions-marketplace-validations/DecimalTurn_VBA-Build/README.md

 - Keep your VBA code in plain text format for version control
 - Automate builds as part of your CI/CD pipeline
 - Generate ready-to-use Office documents without manual intervention

+## What's next?

+Depending on the reaction of the community, I might add support for:

+- Access, Word and PowerPoint
+- Signature of the VBA Project (to facilitate distribution)
+- Forms and Classes
+- More complex file structure using [vba-block](https://www.vba-blocks.com/manifest/) configuration file (manifest file)